6 Ways To Make Allspice Essential Oil

 5Enfleurage Oil Extraction

 This method is an old one, and it was used in the production of pomade extracts and perfumes during the ancient days of perfumery.
 Petals of flowers such as jasmine or roses are layered onto a base of wax, cold fat, or heated oils.
 The process is then repeated every day until the base is suffused with the flower's essential oil.
 The pastes and waxes that result can contain up to 1 percent of the flower's essential oil.

 Another frequently used distillation process is water and steam.
 This is always used for either dried or fresh plant matter that would be damaged by boiling.
 First, the plant material is set up on a perforated grid.

 Water is below this grind and heated until wet, low-pressure steam moves through the plant matter.
-The main aspect of this method to keep in mind is that the steam is never really very hot and always produced at low pressure.
+The central aspect of this method to keep in mind is that the steam is never really very hot and always produced at low pressure.
 Clove oils and cinnamon are two oils commonly produced by this method.

 The warm and spicy aroma that results from allspice essential oil is similar in scent to cinnamon and clove essential oils.
-A high concentration of eugenol is at least partially responsible for this similarity in scent.
-This oil is a great oil to place into a diffuser during the autumn and fall months.
+A high concentration of eugenol is at least partially responsible for this similarity in smell.
+This oil is an exceptional oil to place into a diffuser during the autumn and fall months.

 The essential oil of allspice, in a small dilution, is often said to be an aphrodisiac.
 The rich and warm aroma of allspice oils also combines well with masculine blends.
 Even though allspice essential oil is well regarded for its usage in personal fragrancing, arthritic, massage, and muscle-soothing applications, it can sometimes irritate the skin.
 Those who choose to use allspice oil for topic usage should be certain to dilute it thoroughly.